MahdiAghaali/blog-app/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Deploy in brower **Deploy the Project Using the squema of Ruby on Rails**
+- Deploy in brower **Deploy the Project Using the schema of Ruby on Rails**
-- Add information in Database **You can interact with the Blog App interface**
+- Add information in Database **You'll be able to interact with the Blog App interface**
 - Interact the User **The User can comment in real application of menu**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>